BFN Accelerate

 Overview

-BFN Accelerate follows a classic cohort-based accelerator model.
-Through a competitive selection process, 8-10 startup companies from the U of T community with at least one Black-identifying founder will be chosen to participate in an impactful four-month program.
-BFN Accelerate is designed to be complementary to other opportunities within the U of T Entrepreneurship community and can be completed concurrently with initiatives delivered by U of T’s accelerators.
+BFN Accelerate follows a structured cohort-based accelerator model offering Black founders capital, capacity-building and community to grow their businesses.
+Through a competitive selection process, 10 startups from the BFN community with at least one Black-identifying founder will be chosen to participate in an impactful four-month program.
+BFN Accelerate is designed to be complementary to other opportunities within the entrepreneurship ecosystem and can be completed concurrently with initiatives delivered by other U of T and community accelerators.

 Why Join?

-This program is for Black founders or co-founders of early-stage companies looking to take their startups to the next level.
-We welcome founders from all industries and sectors, as long as you have some early traction with your venture and evidence of need and potential demand for your product or service.
+This program is for Black founders or co-founders of early-stage companies from all industries and sectors, as long as you have some early traction with your venture and evidence of need and potential demand for your product or service.
 This can include a prototype, minimum viable product (MVP), early revenue, or initial funding through grants and pitch competitions.

 Programming will include case studies and speakers from the Black community and beyond.
 Sessions will cover topics such as: